 speaker

 President and CEO

-Well, I think the way if I step back and look at this, I look and say, okay, there's a lot of noise in the short term, et cetera, but how is innovation in what you and I and others and everybody else counts on and uses and what we do and how we run things, et cetera, being delivered?
-And that innovation has a substantial semiconductor content on which is being delivered.
-And if you believe that that semiconductor content is essential for how growth and innovation is being delivered by the customer base for all of us as consumers to be able to take advantage, right?
-There's a lot of optimism on where this thing goes in the long term.
+Well, I think, you know, the way, if I step back and look at this, you know, I look and say, okay, you know, there's a lot of noise in the short term, et cetera, but how is innovation in what you and I and others and everybody else counts on and uses and what we do and how we run things, et cetera, being delivered.
+And that innovation has a substantial semiconductor content on which it's being delivered.
+And if you believe that that semiconductor content is essential for how growth and innovation is being delivered by the customer base for all of us as consumers to be able to take advantage, right, there's a lot of optimism on where this thing goes in the long term.
 But the noise in the short term is just too high to be able to discern where that is in the long term.

+speaker